 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating HCC.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with HCC.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating HCC.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with HCC.

 Patient safety and informed consent

 To join a clinical trial, patients must participate in a process known as informed consent.
 During informed consent, the doctor should: